-• Recruitment of new members through Clubfest and on-campus promotion

-In the fall, SDPB participates in ClubFest to promote the organization and recruit new members.
+- Recruitment of new members through Clubfest and on-campus promotion In the fall, SDPB participates in ClubFest to promote the organization and recruit new members.
 All general body meetings are open to all registered students and are held biweekly during the fall semester and weekly during the spring semester.

-• Holding Slope Day Forums open to the entire Cornell Community

-Slope Day Programming Board recognizes that the event and the organization that plans it are no stranger to controversy.
+This year, we also began tabling in North Campus community centers to increase involvement in the selections process and SDPB more broadly.
+We plan on hosting more promotional tabling in other locations (West campus and collegetown) - Holding Slope Day Forums open to the entire Cornell Community Slope Day Programming Board recognizes that the event and the organization that plans it are no stranger to controversy.
 In an effort to increase awareness as to the way in which Slope Day is planned and to answer questions from those that may not be a member of the general body, the SDPB has welcomed the Cornell Community to one of many Slope Day Open Forums.
-The forums provide relevant Slope Day planning information with topics ranging from logistics to artist selections.

-• Consistent use of the Slope Day listserv & social media sites
+The forums provide relevant Slope Day planning information with topics ranging from logistics to artist selections. - Consistent use of the Slope Day listsery & social media sites

-The organization manages an updated listserv of over 1,000 students which is used as our primary means of advertising all general body and committee meetings as well as general SDPB updates.
-Additionally, the organization's newly created social media pages (Facebook page (816 likes) and Twitter (82 followers)) provide an additional channel through which Slope Day surveys, schedules, and additional information can be communicated.

-• Availability of online artist selection surveys

-In the part years, SDPB has extended student participation in Slope Day planning by utilizing online surveys to gauge the interests of the student body.
-Last year, the survey was sent through a number of listservs, including but not limited to listservs owned by Class Councils, a number of Greek organizations, and other similar interest organizations.
+The organization manages an updated listsery of over 1,500 students, which is used as our primary means of advertising all general body and committee meetings as well as general SDPB updates.
+Additionally, the organization's recently created social media pages (Facebook page (4,500 likes) and Twitter (1,000 followers) provide an additional channel through which Slope Day surveys, schedules, and additional information can be communicated. - Availability of online artist selection surveys In the part years, SDPB has extended student participation in Slope Day planning by utilizing online surveys to gauge the interests of the student body.
+In 2014 survey received over 9,000 responses in a few days (up from 3,000 over months last year) thanks largely to our expanded social media presence.
+The 2015 survey will be sent out to students in the next few weeks.

-History
+History: